 If there’s a huge pet peeve I have, it is when I read a recipe review on recipe sites, including my own, giving a one star review (1 on a scale from 1 to 5) stating something like:

 “Made this recipe exactly as written, but substituted non-fat milk for the cream, used rice instead of pasta, added some basil, omitted the salt and it was TERRIBLE!”
-I swear I get these.
+I honestly do receive reviews like this.

 Try the recipe just as written the very first time you make it.
-Whether it’s from my blog, or another blog, La Cucina Italiana website, or a cookbook, just make it as written.
-If you check out this custard creams recipe, you’ll note that I didn’t use margarine from this old recipe, but butter–some substitutions are “no brainers.”)
+Whether it’s from my blog, or another reputable blog, trustworthy website, or a cookbook from an author you can rely on, just make it as written.
+If you check out this custard creams recipe, you’ll note that I didn’t use margarine from this old recipe, but butter–some substitutions are “no brainers” unless you have allergies, etc.

-If it’s a reputable site, these recipes have been tried and tested (more on that here.)
-At least I can assure you all of mine have been made in my kitchen, usually numerous times.
+If it’s a reputable site, these recipes have been tried and tested.
+At least I can assure you all of mine have been made in my kitchen, many of them numerous times.
 If you feel that it was too sweet or salty, or you didn’t like a non-critical ingredient, then make the changes the next time (naturally if there is an allergen in the recipe, you’d omit that the first time.)

 4. Read the Entire Recipe all the Way Through before Starting.

 I’ve been guilty of this one!
 There’s nothing worse than starting to make something, then realizing you a.) don’t have an ingredient which is necessary or b.) you’ve jumped the gun and have done something you shouldn’t have because you didn’t read the entire recipe first.
-Just take a minute and read through the whole thing first.
+Just take two minutes and read through the whole thing first.
+It can save a lot of time, trouble and ingredients later.

 5. Don’t forget the Salt!